RandyKoiSA/VCS_RNA/README.md

 CPSC 362: Software Engineering

 ## About
 A Version Control System using Boost C++ Libraries for CPSC 362: Software Engineering Class using UNIX.
 This version control system will create a repository from an existing project folder.
+We implemented features such as: check-out, check-in, and merge.
-	We then implemented a feature called "check-out" which forks the created repository.
+The feature "check-out" forks the created repository.
-	We also have the "check-in" feature which merges the check-out repository to the created repository.
+The "check-in" feature merges the check-out repository to the created repository.
+The "merge" feature [text here]
 We have extra features, such as printing working directory and listing files from the working directory.

 ## Team RNA members